tejalsakore/python/lecture-8/lecture-8.md

   <img  src="./../assets/header.png?" />
 </p>

-# Lecture-8 Tuple in Python
+# Lecture-8 Tuples in Python

-## Tuple
+## Tuples
-Tuple are used to store multiple values in a single variable.
+Tuples are used to store multiple values in a single variable.

 ## Properties Of Tuple

-* Ordered =
+* Ordered :

 Tuples are an ordered sequences of items, just like lists.

-* Unchangeable =
+* Unchangeable :

-Tuples are unchangeable, meaning that we cannot change, add or remove items after the tuple has been created.
+Tuples are unchangeable, means that we cannot change, add or remove items after the tuple has been created.

-* Allow Duplicates =
+* Allow Duplicates :

-tuples are indexed, they can have items with the same value.
+Tuples are indexed, they can have items with the same value.

 ## Manipulation of Tuple Example